 The proposed project involves the replacement of an existing private pier and dock on Naples Island in southeast Long Beach.
 The proposed project also resolves a public access issue as the project site includes a segment of an LCP-designated public shoreline accessway, the Alamitos Bay Shoreline Trail.
-As part of the proposed project, the applicants are proposing to remove a low wall (about twelve inches high) and to relocate patio furniture that has discouraged the public from using this City right-of-way where it abuts the applicants' seaward property line (Exhibit #4).
-With the proposed removal of the obstacles the public will no longer need to bypass the obstructed segment of public trail by walking (at low tide only) on the intertidal mudflat that exists on the seaward side of the obstructed trail.
+As part of the proposed project, the applicant is proposing to remove a low wall (about thirty inches high) and plants that encroach into this City right-of-way where it abuts the applicant's seaward property line (Exhibit #4).
+With the proposed removal of the obstacles the public will no longer need to bypass the obstructed segment of public trail by walking on the intertidal mudflat that exists on the seaward side of the obstructed trail.

-Staff is recommending that the Commission APPROVE a coastal development permit for the proposed development with a special condition that requires the project plans to be revised to indicate that some of the existing development at the site is unpermitted and that the wall and patio furniture are to be removed from the public right-of-way where it abuts the applicants' seaward property line.
-As conditioned, the applicants will be required to maintain a clear unobstructed public access corridor through the City right-of-way in front of their house.
-The special conditions also require a pre-project toxic algae (caulerpa) survey and a new eelgrass survey in order to ensure that the project will not adversely affect eelgrass beds (a 2007 eelgrass survey found eelgrass near the dock float).
-The applicants agree with the staff recommendation.
+Staff is recommending that the Commission APPROVE a coastal development permit for the proposed development with a special condition that requires the applicant to provide a clear unobstructed public access corridor through the fifteen-foot wide City right-of-way where it abuts the applicant's private property.
+The special conditions also require a pre-project toxic algae (caulerpa) survey and a new eelgrass survey in order to ensure that the project will not adversely affect eelgrass beds (a July 2010 eelgrass survey found eelgrass near the existing dock).
+The applicant agrees with the staff recommendation.
+See Page Two for the Motion to carry out the staff recommendation.